Georges River Council/Hurstville City Council – allegations concerning former Councillors and others (Operation Galley)

 In its report on the investigation, made public on 30 August 2023, the Commission makes findings of serious corrupt conduct against Vincenzo Badalati, Constantine Hindi, Philip Sansom and Ching Wah (Philip) Uy.

-The ICAC is of the opinion that the advice of the Director of Public Prosecutions should be obtained with respect to the prosecution of Vincenzo Badalati, Constantine Hindi, Ching Wah (Philip) Uy and Mireille Hindi.
+The ICAC is of the opinion that the advice of the Director of Public Prosecutions should be obtained with respect to the prosecution of Vincenzo Badalati, Constantine Hindi, Ching Wah (Philip) Uy, Mireille Hindi and Philip Sansom.

 The Commission has made 11 recommendations to help the Department of Planning and Environment prevent the conduct identified in the investigation from recurring.